He raises up the poor from the dust and lifts the needy from the ash heap to make them sit with princes and inherit a seat of honor. 1 Samuel 2:8

-Josh's Story
+Dustin's Story

 My name is Josh, and I'm from south Florida.
 Growing up, I had a lot of issues from an early age - I was thrown out of school, had behavior issues, and used drugs.
 I was the class clown, always doing stupid stuff to be cool.
 I went to jail multiple times, and each time I thought it would be the last.
 However, I would read the Bible in jail, only to go back to my old ways once I was released.
-I started smoking pot in elementary school and then as i got older i started using hard core drugs, wound up i prison, but I hadnt faced enough consequences.
+I started smoking pot in elementary school and then as i got older I started using hard core drugs, wound up in prison, but I hadn't faced enough consequences.
 I sold drugs at the club, starting as a fun experience that eventually became a dependency and lost its appeal.
 I had young kids, but I couldn't stay clean and started using opiates, among other things.
 I was lost and lost ties with my family.
 I was a mess, and even people on the street thought I was messed up and wouldn't hang out with me.
 I became homeless, went to prison three times, and held signs saying I was hungry.
 I slept on a box, stole a Sharpie from a gas station, and held signs asking for money, which I would then use to buy drugs.
 Despite being hungry, I would spend all my money on drugs and then find food in dumpsters.
 I'm not trying to glorify my drug use - it was horrible, took everything from me, and broke me down to my core.
 My kids would see me on the streets holding a hungry sign while they were on their way to school with their mom, who would tell them to look away and say that I was sick.
 It was pitiful, and I caused great sorrow and hurt to those I loved.

 She would reach out to the homeless where I would hangout make food for them, pick them up and bring them to church with the church bus from New Life Church of God.